clerkma/ptex-ng/texlive/texk/gregorio/gregorio-src/UPGRADE.md

 As of version 5.0, ledger lines are extended through notes on either side of a ledger line that crosses a stem, as long as the notes are within the same element.

-The algorithm for this is simple so it can be predictable, and it cannot take into account spacing adjustments made it TeX.
+The algorithm for this is simple so it can be predictable, and it cannot take into account spacing adjustments made in TeX.
 This means it may not produce the exactly desired results.
 In order to get the results you want, you can override the automatic behavior in gabc:

 - `[oll:1]` will force an over-the-staff ledger line on a note.
 - `[oll:0]` will suppress an over-the-staff ledger line on a note.